Usajid/731_assign7/README.md

 <ul>
 <li>First I loaded and inspected the three data csv files (movies.csv, ratings.csv, tags.csv), so I can explore and combine MOVIES, RATINGS, and TAGS information from them for data exploration.
 (Please see the /notebooks/data_explorer.ipynb for more details)</li>
 <li>Then, we merge the information from these data frames into a new data frame that contains MOVIES, THEIR RATINGS AND TAGS VECTORS.</li>
+ <li>Once we have individiual Dataframes and the combined movie dataframe ready, we then draw interesting visualizations that can prove really helpful in getting valuable insights.</li>
  </ul>

-*The process and results are detailed as follows, as well as in /notebooks/data_explorer.ipynb notebook.*
+*The process and results are detailed as follows, as well as in /notebooks/visualizations.ipynb notebook.*

 ### Discussion and Results:

 First, we do exploratory analysis on each dataset separately, followed by cleaning and merging (those datasets into one) process.
+Then, we draw some compelling visualization from three individual dataframes (Movies, Ratings, Tags) as well as from combined/merged dataframe.

 **Movies Dataset Analysis:**

 ![](figs/fig1u.png)

 As shown above, the movies csv file contains total **9724** unique movies.
 Consequenly, from the table, it is evident that it provides movies names and their **genre**.
-We can use the **genre** and **title** features for data modeling purpose (e.g. Clustering similar movies together).
+We can use the **genre** and **title** features for data modeling or visualizaing great insights.

 **Ratings Dataset Analysis**